 Going solar is both socially responsible and economically beneficial.
-With the potential for long term energy savings and federal tax credits, it’s no wonder so many households in Washington are going solar.
+Solar home has the potential for long term energy savings and federal tax credits.
+It’s no wonder so many households in Washington are going solar.
 Even in our relatively cloudy state, solar panels still harness a considerable amount of energy.

 At Wire Craft, we are not installers but can help our customers navigate, upgrade and maintain electrical work required to support home solar systems.